w3f/Grant-Milestone-Delivery/deliveries/LiisaPortfolioTracker_2.md

 | 2b. | Dynamic Dashboard Values |  |[functions](https://github.com/LiisaNFT/PolkadotNFTPortfolioTracker/tree/main/multichain-indexer/src/functions)| ...|

 **Additional Information**
-> We pretend to maintain the code and keep doing improvements on it even after the conclusion of this grant.
+> We plan to maintain the code and keep doing improvements on it even after the conclusion of this grant.